KIT-MRT/itsc2021-workshop/index.md

 excerpt: 'An upcoming ITSC2021 workshop'
 ---

+**Note: This workshop has been cancelled in favor of [our IV 2021 workshop](https://kit-mrt.github.io/iv2021-workshop/), which will be fully virtual and which you are welcome to join!**

-This workshop will be held at the [24th IEEE International Conference on Intelligent Transportation (ITSC)](https://2021.ieee-itsc.org/), planned for September 19-22, 2021 in Indianapolis, IN, United States.
+~~This workshop will be held at the [24th IEEE International Conference on Intelligent Transportation (ITSC)](https://2021.ieee-itsc.org/), planned for September 19-22, 2021 in Indianapolis, IN, United States.~~

 ## Contributions